How to use Polkadot.js Apps to Interact with Moonbeam¶

 The Polkadot.js Apps interface was updated as well so that it natively supports H160 addresses and ECDSA keys.
-So, in this tutorial you can check out this new integration of Ethereum-based accounts on the Polkadot.js Apps site.
+So, in this tutorial you can check out this integration of Ethereum-based accounts on Polkadot.js Apps.

 The information presented herein is for informational purposes only and has been provided by third parties.
 Moonbeam does not endorse any project listed and described on the Moonbeam docs website (https://docs.moonbeam.network/).

 Polkadot.js Apps is phasing out support for accounts stored locally in the browser's cache.
 Instead, it is recommended that you use a browser extension like Talisman to inject your accounts into Polkadot.js Apps.

 When launching Polkadot.js Apps for the first time, you may or may not be connected to the desired network.

 You can change the selected network by clicking the logo in the top left corner, where you'll find a list of networks organized by MainNets, TestNets, and local networks.
 Each network can be found under the following sections:

 |Moonbeam||Polkadot & Parachains|

 |Moonriver||Kusama & Parachains|

 |Moonbase Alpha||Test Networks|